 His main research interests are the invasive and non-invasive assessment of airway inflammation, paediatric clinical physiology, and orphan lung diseases.

-Her scientific publications include a number of papers published in some of the highest accredited journals e.g. American Journal of Respiratory Critical Care Medicine, Chest, PlosOne, European Respiratory Journal, Pediatric Pulmonology, and Journal of Cystic Fibrosis.
+Her scientific publications, more than 60, include a number of papers published in some of the highest accredited journals e.g., American Journal of Respiratory Critical Care Medicine, Thorax, Chest, PlosOne, European Respiratory Journal, Respiratory Medicine, Journal of Cystic Fibrosis and Pediatric Pulmonology.

 Andrew Colin, MD is the Batchelor Professor of Cystic Fibrosis and Pediatric Pulmonology and Chief of the Division of Pediatric Pulmonology, Miller School of Medicine of the University of Miami.
 He has continually held leadership positions with the International Congresses of Pediatric Pulmonology (CIPP) and served as the President of its 10th and 11th Congresses.